Best wireless earbuds and earphones 2023

-The problem with earbuds is that you have no idea what they’re going to be like in your ears.
-Look for the types and sizes of ear gels that fit onto the earbuds are included.
-Also, the type of ear gels can influence the way sound is isolated inside of your ears.
-Look for the option of Comply foam tips to better block out noise and improve the overall audio experience.
+When investing in wireless earbuds it's important to find the best possible fit.
+Bear in mind different types of ear gels can influence the way sound is isolated inside of your ears, and look for the option of Comply foam tips to better block out noise and improve the overall audio experience.

-Every pair of truly wireless earbuds come with a case to stop you losing them but also to top up battery life.
-There are cases that offer quick charge technologies that will let you drop them in for short periods of time and give you a few more hours of listening time when you don’t have time to fully charge them fully.
+Look for wireless earphones with quick charge cases that will stop you losing your earbuds and also top up battery life.
+There are cases that offer quick charge technologies that will let you drop them in for short periods of time and give you a few more hours of listening when you don’t have time to charge them fully.

 Out of the box, many earbuds might not sound quite to your liking.
 Many now offer equalisers that live inside of companion phone apps to give you greater control over how things sound.

-Whether you get caught in the rain or plan to spend some time out exercising with them, look for the Ingress Protection or IP rating.
+If you plan to exercise while wearing wireless earbuds you'll want to check for water resistance, so look for the Ingress Protection or IP rating.
 This is the universal standard for rating protection for electronics.
 An IP55 rating deems that something is protected against dust ingress and against water jets projected by a nozzle at any angle.

 Whether you want to stay entirely away from your phone during your listening time or you like the prospect of being able to access your phone’s smart assistant hands-free, pay attention to what controls and functions are built into the buds themselves.

-As mentioned, all truly wireless earbuds come with cases, but not all cases are created equally.
+Don't forget charging cases come in a variety of sizes.
 Some are truly pocket-friendly, others sacrifice a portable design for offering more charging capacity before they need to be charged up themselves.
 Consider whether you want a case that’s easy to carry around or if it’s something you’re happy to throw into a bag, when looking for the best wireless earphones that suit your needs.